ManagementSystemsIntl/couch-hopper/README.md

 # Couch Hopper

 ## Overview
-Node script that interactively backs up and restores couch db instances, executed from CLI.
+Interactively create and restore backups of couch databases from the command line

 ```
 npm i -g couch-hopper